Medically reviewed by Drugs.com. Last updated on May 24, 2019.

 Pregnancy Risk Factor

 Adverse effects were observed in animal reproduction studies.
-If treatment for HAE is needed during pregnancy, other agents are preferred (Caballero, 2012).
+If treatment for hereditary angioedema (HAE) is needed during pregnancy, other agents are recommended (WAO/EEACI [Maurer 2018]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache, loss of strength and energy, nausea, vomiting, common cold symptoms, pharyngitis, throat irritation, diarrhea, or abdominal pain.
-Have patient report immediately to prescriber signs of infection, severe injection site irritation, dysphagia, shortness of breath, severe dizziness, passing out, tachycardia, anxiety, flushing, rhinorrhea, or sneezing (HCAHPS).
+Have patient report immediately to prescriber severe injection site irritation, difficulty swallowing, shortness of breath, dizziness, passing out, tachycardia, abnormal heartbeat, anxiety, flushing, rhinorrhea, rhinitis, or sneezing (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.